duckdb/duckdb-web/docs/guides/import/csv_export.md

 selected: CSV Export
 ---

-# How to export a table to a CSV file

 To export the data from a table to a CSV file, use the `COPY` statement.

 ```sql